ctrlaltdylan/ctrlaltdylan.github.io/_posts/2015-08-14-jailbreak-with-virtualbox.markdown

 ---
 Like me you're probably itching to get the latest iOS jailbreak on your iPhone, but alas!
 The newest jailbreaking software is written for ..._Windows only?!?_.
 Fret not.
 Regardless if you're using OSX or Ubuntu, if it can run Virtualbox you can still jailbreak your iPhone very easily.

+In this tutorial we're going to be using a Virtual Machine running on Virtualbox to perform the jailbreak.
+In order for your Windows Virtual Machine to be able to communicate to your physically plugged in iPhone, we're going to need to perform a few steps.
+Don't worry, no code needed.

 ## You'll need

 * [Virtualbox installed] on your computer (aka the "host machine")